dodokek/Alpha-Blending/README.md

 ## Overview

-The goal of this project is implementing Alpha Blending algorithm the most effecient way.
+The goal of this project is implementing Alpha Blending algorithm the most efficient way.

 To maximize performance we are going to use SSE instructions.